Alpha Zeta Omega: Charity

+After the events of September 11, 2001, AZO started a project to benefit the Dean Street Heroes Fund, N.Y.
+Fire Dept., Engine Co.
+219. After the devastation caused by Hurricane Maria to Puerto Rico, where one of AZO's chapters resides, a project was started to benefit the rebuilding of the territory.

+Governance

-The fraternity is organized by chapters, each representing a specific pharmacy school or geographic area. chapters may be formed by undergraduates, alumni, and in some instances are "mixed"—containing both undergraduate and graduate members.
+The fraternity is organized by chapters, each representing a specific pharmacy school or geographic area.
+Chapters may be formed by undergraduates and alumni, and in some instances are mixed, containing both undergraduate and graduate members.

 The government has alternative names for their officers which follow: